 - I am also grateful for a grant from Gunvor och Josef Anérs stiftelse to cover expenses during my fourth year.

 - I have been doing quite a bit of administrative work at Gothenburg and Leeds.
-For example, I am currently Leeds' representative at the White Rose Philosophy Postgraduate Forum.
+Get in touch with me if there's anything you wonder about that.

 - At present, my main outlet for outreach activities is the Network for Evidence-Based Policy (note: page in Swedish).

-- Feel free to check out my pages on academia.edu and philpeople.org.
+- Feel free to check out my other pages: my personal homepage, and my profiles on academia.edu and philpeople.org.

 My main area of interest is metanormativity, as I primarily work in the intersection(s) between metaethics, normative ethics, and philosophy of action.
 But I also have interests in many related areas, not least in political philosophy, various topics in mind/metaphysics/epistemology, and in metaphilosophy.
 By and large, you could describe what I do as theoretical practical philosophy.